In this post I will lay out the exact steps for better time management and productivity so you can crush your goals in 2020.

 - Schedule time every day to work on your tasks

-- Buy a success planner
+- Buy or create a goal planner

 - Use it every day